gasparian/obd_elm327_vehicle_speed/README.md

 ```
 sudo screen -L /dev/ttyUSB0 38400,cs8
 ```
-After finishing the screen session, the serial port "saves" the right configuration.
+After finishing the screen session, the serial port "saves" the right configuration, so it becomes really useful for debugging, since the port configuration is the main thing, as I mentioned before.

 ### Running the code